Country fried steak is a classic American recipe for breaded, pan fried cube steak with pan gravy. Make this recipe for dinner or breakfast!

 - Smothered in a traditional brown gravy

-- Cooked in gravy so the coating is infused with the flavor
+- The meat is often cooked in gravy so the coating is infused with the flavor

 - More commonly found in the South